TeamRocketThesis/react-vr-textinput/README.md

     10. keyboardOnHover - color for the keys when the mouse or vr controller hover over.
     11. rotateX - provide the amount of rotate needed on the x axis as a number
     12. rotateY - same as #11
+    13. defaultInput - provide a default string to be displayed on the input

    If not specified, all props except onSubmit will use default values.
   - Click the TextBox Component to activate it.
   - When the user is finished, the keyboard will hide itself after the submit button has been pressed.